-Arabic, Islamic Studies, Social Studies & Qatar History
+Arabic, Islamic Studies and Qatar History

 Arabic Language Studies

 Successful learning in these subjects, as any other subject, depends heavily on high quality teaching.
-Just as we will enhance the curriculum in other subjects, we will also ensure the learning of Arabic is inspiring and relevant to students.
-Our Arabic colleagues will work hand-in-hand with English class teachers to ensure a consistent experience for children, and equally amazing progress.
+Just as we enhance the curriculum in other subjects, we also ensure the learning of Arabic is inspiring and relevant to students.
+Our Arabic colleagues work hand-in-hand with English class teachers to ensure a consistent experience for children, and equally amazing progress.
 The Hamilton International School provides the highest possible standard of Arabic through guided reading and talking for writing to develop students’ skills by using 21st century skills in teaching.

 It is compulsory for all Muslim students to study Islamic Studies.
-In the Islamic studies, we will develop the students into independent, responsible citizens by using a ‘skills-based’ approach.
+In the Islamic studies, we develop the students into independent, responsible citizens by using a ‘skills-based’ approach.